Exp-Communicate-Using-Markdown-Cohort-1/series-communicate-using-markdown-Ionfinisher/index.md

-# Just leaning how to use markdown to communicate with Github Education
+# Just leaning how to use markdown to communicate with Github Education and more

 ![Image of Yaktocat](https://octodex.github.com/images/yaktocat.png)